wostzone/owserver-pb/README.md

 ### System Requirements

 This plugin runs as part of the WoST hub.
 It has no additional requirements other than a working hub.
+It uses the wostlib-go library to connect to the mqtt message bus and build Thing Description (TD) and event messages.

 ### Manual Installation